ml242/courtPO/README.md

-#The Court of Popular opinion
+#The Court of Popular opinion:

 #### A conflict mediation app sourcing solutions from your social network.
 ---